 In Port Macquarie itself, there is a fenced dog park at Stuart Park, on the western edge of Port Macquarie.
 The dog park is located adjacent to Woods Street in the centre of the park, with agility equipment and a separate section for small dogs.

-Dog-Friendly Sightseeing Around Port Macquarie
+Dog-Friendly Sightseeing in Port Macquarie

-1. Take the Coastal Walk
+1. Follow the Coastal Walk

 A number of walking paths have been combined in Port Macquarie to create the 9km-long Port Macquarie Coastal Walk.
 Starting from Westport Park on the western edge of the town centre, it extends all the way south to Tacking Point Lighthouse.
 There’s plenty of detailed signs along the way.